wandresvr/GetClientByShipStatus/README.md

    git clone https://github.com/wandresvr/TechnicalTest.git
    ```

-2. You should find out the `ConfigEnviroment.bat` file, then you run it, this file will create the virtual enviroment called 'PruebaTecWVargas' (Sorry, spanish) and the it will install dependencies in `requirements.txt` file.
-This is only for windows users, because others OS is not available.
-I reccomend you create for those with 'Anaconda'.
+2. You should find out the `ConfigEnviroment.bat` file, then you run it, this file will create the virtual environment called 'PruebaTecWVargas' (Sorry, Spanish) and it will install dependencies in `requirements.txt` file.
+This is only for Windows users, because others OS is not available.
+I recommend you create for those with 'Anaconda'.

 ## Execution: